 In addition to being able to grant powers directly as priest spells, a demigod of Rank 1 or above also has power over his or her followers.
 Any follower who is a true, pious believer (piety score of at least 15) can be directly affected by the gods will.
 This allows the god to do things like cure wounds, remove memories, or place curses on their flock - in all cases, this power can be worked only through physical touch.
 Note that this power cannot elevate the power of a follower permanently - this is the domain of a Miracle.
 As a general rule, a demigod is allowed to produce effects commensurate with the spells they bestow - so a Rank 3 demigod can bestow effects at about the power level of a Level 3 priest spell, though they may do so at will.

 Demigods of Rank 3 or above may claim a small realm (up to one mile radius) in the Outer Plane that most closely matches their ethos.
 If they are in service to a patron deity, they receive this realm automatically.
 Otherwise, they must personally travel to the Outer Planes and find a place to call their own.
 The size of this realm increases as they gain in power.

 The benefits of claiming a divine realm are many.
-For one thing, it grants a measure of permanent immortality; if slain outside of their own realm, they will slowly regenerate within it - though if they lose enough followers while they are dead to be stripped of their divine status, they may find themselves reborn as a mortal.
+For one thing, it grants a measure of permanent immortality; if slain outside of their own realm, they will slowly regenerate within it - though if they lose enough followers while they are dead to fall below Rank 3, they may find their realm has crumbled when they awaken.
 Furthermore, any petitioners who die in their service will go to their divine realm - though many demigods prefer to consign the souls of their followers to their patron deity.

 |Rank||Realm Radius||Regeneration Time||Realm Control|